angeldev96/tailwind-aspdotnet/README.md

 ```

 ## Step 6:
-Add modules to tailwind.config.json, this is for tailwinds to style razor pages:
+Add modules to tailwind.config.json, this is for tailwind to style razor pages:
 ```sh
 module.exports = {
     content: [